ibm-cloud-docs/EventStreams/satellite_provisioning.md

 After the storage assignment is created, allow up to 60 minutes for the {{site.data.keyword.messagehub}} service instance to be ready for use.

-## (Optional) Enable Schema Registry API
+## (Optional) Enable the Schema Registry API
 {: #satellite-enable-schema-registry}
 {: step}

 The Schema Registry API is not automatically enabled when you provision an {{site.data.keyword.messagehub}} Satellite instance.
-You must provide an {{site.data.keyword.cos_full_notm}} bucket for Schema Registry as its backend storage to enable this API.
+You must provide an {{site.data.keyword.cos_full_notm}} bucket as the backend storage for Schema Registry to enable this API.
 You are responsible for managing this bucket, including but not limited to: data encryption, data backup, and disaster recovery.

-1. Create an Cloud Object Storage instance either on {{site.data.keyword.Bluemix}} or on a Satellite location.
+1. Create a Cloud Object Storage instance either on {{site.data.keyword.Bluemix_notm}} or on a Satellite location.

     The COS instance on Cloud can be in the same account or in a different account as the {{site.data.keyword.messagehub}} Satellite instance.
     The COS instance on Satellite must be in the same account and in the same location as the {{site.data.keyword.messagehub}} Satellite instance.

 2. Create a bucket in the COS instance.

-    If the COS instance is on {{site.data.keyword.Bluemix}}, ensure the bucket is in the same region as the {{site.data.keyword.messagehub}} Satellite instance's control region.
+    If the COS instance is on {{site.data.keyword.Bluemix_notm}}, ensure that the bucket is in the same region as the {{site.data.keyword.messagehub}} Satellite instance's control region.
-    If the COS instance is on Satellite, ensure the COS instance's location is the same as the {{site.data.keyword.messagehub}} Satellite instance's location.
+    If the COS instance is on Satellite, ensure that the COS instance's location is the same as the {{site.data.keyword.messagehub}} Satellite instance's location.

     To obtain {{site.data.keyword.messagehub}} Satellite instance's control region or location, check its CRN.
 For example:

     ```text